Qi-Yangsjtu/LGSCV/README.md

 #### Local Setup

-Our default, provided install method is based on Conda package and environment management:
+Our default, provided install method is based on the Conda package and environment management:
 ```shell
 unzip submodules.zip
 SET DISTUTILS_USE_SDK=1 # Windows only